Iza-H/AddressBook/README.md

 * Zip-Code - *Optional, Number, length - 5 digits*
 * Country - *Optional, String, max-length 20 charactacters, permits only letters*

-Button *Create* which allows add a new value is enabled only in the case when all fields are valid.
-In other case there is no possibility to click on it.
+Button *Create* which allows add a new value, is enabled only in the case when all fields are valid.
+In other case there is no possibility of clicking it.

 ![](https://github.com/Iza-H/AddressBook/blob/master/resources/screenshots/emptyNew.png)

-The application can't permit to save some contact if there already exists a contact with the same *Email* in storage.
+The application doesn't permit to save some contact if there already exists a contact with the same *Email* in storage.
 Email value has to be unique.
 This value is using to save a contact in the Local Storage.

 ![](https://github.com/Iza-H/AddressBook/blob/master/resources/screenshots/creation.png)

-All data is saved in the Local Storage using format *key-value*.
-Where the key consisits of the prefix of the application ("AB_") and an email.
+All data is saved in the Local Storage using format *key-value* (where the key consisits of the prefix of the application ("AB_") and an email).
 On the other hand - value is the object with all information about the contact saved as a String.